A "nocturne" painting study from life. From a great class taught by artist James Martin.

 -excerpt, St. John of the Cross*, "The Dark Night of the Soul"

-To sum it up, (I think?), he thinks that for people to reach 'perfection'- that is, to have a pure, free, true love of God and of others, they will have to let go of any dependency on sensible (as in, able to be sensed), gratifying feedback both in the world and in spiritual life.
+From what I've read on his writings about this poem, it seems to me he thinks that for people to have a pure, free, true love of God and of others, they have to let go of any dependency on sensible (as in, able to be sensed), gratifying feedback both in the world and in spiritual life.
 Because as long as a person is motivated by seeking that sort of feedback, their love will not be totally pure and true.
 That journey of losing hold on the sensible stuff is what he compares to the night.

 "To reach satisfaction in all, desire satisfaction in nothing..."